Table of Content [ Show ]

 Selecting Energy-Efficient Appliances

-When purchasing appliances, understanding watts and kilowatts allows individuals to:
+When purchasing appliances, understanding how many watts in a kilowatt allows individuals to:

 Ensuring the Safety and Reliability of Electrical Systems